CatFatOw/Rice-To-Meet-You/.github/CONTRIBUTING.md

 - The `main` branch should only contain code for the final product.
 - Do active development on personal or feature branches.
 - Do not merge a PR that contains unfinished features, experimental code, or unnecessary files.
 A PR that does not pass CI is considered unfinished and should not be merged into `main`
-- Do not force push, unless the change is really trivial (one-line bugfix or anything that does not merit its own branch and PR)
+- Do not directly push into main, unless the change is really trivial (one-line bugfix or anything that does not merit its own branch and PR)
+- DO NOT EVER FORCE PUSH WITHOUT PERMISSION.
+We had this problem once already.
 - The `main` branch should always pass CI/CD.
 Fix immediately if not
 - Prefer small, clear commits with descriptive messages.